 Definition: internal use of campus conference rooms, classrooms, computer classrooms and/or breakout rooms, which occurs during building hours and does not require support from any campus department.

-- Occurs during building hours
+Occurs during regular building hours

 Definition: internal use of campus conference rooms, classrooms, computer classrooms, and/or breakout rooms, which occurs during building hours and does not require support from any campus department.
 Activity is tied to a University course.

-Starting July 15, 2019, faculty and staff who have completed simple meeting training may schedule course breakout sessions through 25Live.
+Faculty and staff who have completed simple meeting training may schedule course breakout sessions through 25Live.
 The course breakout event type may be used to schedule meetings that are related to a class and are in addition to the weekly class session.
 Examples include office hours, study sessions, student presentations, computer classroom breakout sessions, etc.

 The course breakout reservation in 25Live does not replace or change the day/time/location that is displayed on the University Time Schedule, MyPlan, or MyUW.
 Similarly, the course breakout reservation in 25Live does not replace or change the final exam day/time/location that is displayed on MyUW for your course.